 A child who has been absent must present a written explanation by the parent.
 Absence/Lateness forms can be found on the website under forms.
+Emails are not acceptable, the law requires our form to be signed and returned to the homeroom teacher.
 A doctor's permission to return is usually needed when a child is absent for more than three (3) days.

-The school office must be contacted by 9:00 a.m. in the event that a child will be absent for the day either by phone or email.
-Remote students must have parents contact their teacher by 8:15 am.
+SAFE AT HOME: The school office must be contacted by 8:45 a.m. in the event that a child will be absent for the day either by phone or email.
 Parents who wish to pick up books or assignments for students who are absent must make this request prior to noon so that assignments will be ready for pick-up at 3:15 p.m.
+This also includes students who may be required to quarantine.